headupinclouds/treelite/docs/index.rst

 **System configuration**.
 One AWS EC2 instance of type c4.8xlarge was used.
 It consists of the following components:

-* CPU: 36 virtual cores
+* CPU: 36 virtual cores, 64-bit
 * Memory: 60 GB
 * Storage: Elastic Block Storage (EBS)
+* Operating System: Ubuntu 14.04.5 LTS

 **Datasets**.
 Two datasets were used.